jamsocket/jamsocket-nextjs-tutorial/README.md

 The result of the `spawnBackend()` function contains a URL that you can use to connect to the session backend, a status URL which returns the current status of the session backend, and some other values like the backend's name and an optional bearer token which is useful when authenticating client requests to a session backend.
 (We aren't using these bearer tokens in this demo, but you can learn more about them [here](https://docs.jamsocket.com/backend-authentication/)).

-For now, let's just pass the result of the spawn request to the Home component.
+Note that `Page` is rendered in a server-side component.
+This ensures that your secrets aren't leaked to the client.
+Once we receive the spawn result, the `Page` component will pass that information to the `HomeContainer` component.

 ```tsx
 import { spawnBackend } from '../lib/jamsocket'